Florida Python Challenge® Toolkit

-Are you a registered participant in the Florida Python Challenge™ 2020 Python Bowl?
-Below are important links to additional information and tools you’ll need when removing pythons during the competition:
+Are you a registered participant in the Florida Python Challenge®?
+As a registered participant, you will have already taken the required Required Online Training, however additional resources are available to help you prepare.
+Below are important links to information and tools you’ll need when removing pythons during the competition:

 - Prepare for the competition and plan your route with participating area maps.

 - Get rules and important information for participating management areas during the competition by viewing management area brochures.

 - Florida Python Challenge® participants are reminded to conserve the biological diversity of participating public lands during the competition.
 Learn about respecting the Everglades.

 - Learn the best ways to search for and safely capture Burmese pythons by viewing these educational videos on Searching for Pythons and Safe Capture of Burmese Pythons.